El 33: History

 The idea of a second channel in Catalonia began in 1988, with a controversy between Televisión Española, which planned to launch a third channel exclusively for Catalonia and produced solely in Sant Cugat del Vallès, but the CCRTV (Corporació Catalana de Ràdio i Televisió) had planned to launch the second channel called Canal 33.

+As TV4, it began its test broadcasts in mid-May 1988, on UHF channel 47 in Barcelona, from the transmitter located in Tibidabo.
+In order to broadcast on such a high UHF frequency, TV4 had to find a more powerful transmitter.
+The tests consisted of the verification of the dual audio system, tests for collective antennas and a text-like service for encrypted information used within the corporation.

 This provoked a struggle between the Spanish government and the Generalitat de Catalunya (Catalan government), which was not resolved until 1989.
 Televisió de Catalunya began its trial broadcasts for Canal 33 on September 10, 1988 (the eve of National Day of Catalonia), much to the surprise for both Spanish Government and the Generalitat.
 UHF Channel 47 in Barcelona was allocated to this channel.
 The Director-General of Telecommunications ordered TVE to interfere with the new channel's signal, while Televisió de Catalunya tried to circumvent the boycott with an illegal broadcaster that later had to be withdrawn.

 Finally, there was a negotiation between the conflicting parties and the Ministry of Transport granted four frequencies in April for Barcelona, Tarragona, Lleida and Girona.
 Thus the channel was able to begin its regular broadcasts on April 23, 1989.
 According to its first director, Enric Casals, the programming would be dedicated to regional news, culture and sports.
 Subsequently, TVE failed to materialize the project of its third channel, which helped Canal 33 consolidate in Catalonia.

 The network began broadcasting programs previously transmitted by TV3 and movies during prime time, On 10 September 1989, Canal 33 began its official broadcast with its own programming during prime time.
 The channel aired some programs of TV3 such as the music show, Sputnik and sci-fi series like Star Trek.

 In 1992, coinciding with the Summer Olympic Games in Barcelona, Canal 33 became "Canal Olímpic" (the Olympic Channel, in Catalan) through an agreement between the CCRTV and TVE to offer round-the-clock coverage of the Olympics, exclusively in Catalan with news and live broadcasts.